eth-protocol-fellows/cohort-three/projects/project-ideas.md

 Proposed by Mario Vega

 [Hive](https://github.com/ethereum/hive) can evolve into more sophisticated tool for e2e testing which allows to run the Consensus and Execution clients as they would be run by the end users.

+### By Potuz
+Projects may require different protocol knowledge entry level and may end up working with different members of the prysmaticlabs team.
+- Forkchoice fuzzer: Test different attack scenarios for our consensus algorithm.
+- Continuous benchmarking: Set meaningful realistic benchmarks and integrate them in CI
+- Beacon API compliant validator client: Long term project of rewriting the validator client code to be compatible with the Beacon API instead of prysmaticlabs' internal API.
+- Type consistency between forkchoice and the beacon-chain package.